 12. Don’t be afraid to ask for help

 Ask your recruitment consultant for their input if you’re unsure about what you’ve put together.
 At Realm, we work with our candidates to make sure that their CVs are suitable for presenting to a client.
 We know the law firms we work with well and so can point out ways in which you can tweak your CV to appeal to the firms you are interested in.

 Coming to the end of your training contract?
 We can help you find your important first role as a qualified solicitor

-At Realm, we work primarily within four main legal practice areas: private client (including court of protection), personal injury, family and commercial insurance.
-If you’re a trainee solicitor looking to qualify into one of these areas, we can help you find your ideal NQ role.
-Call our specialist consultants today on 03300 245 606 for a confidential conversation about your career and exactly what you’re looking for.
+At Realm, we work across all primary legal practice areas.
+If you’re a trainee solicitor looking to qualify into family, private client, litigation, personal injury or property law, we can help you find your ideal NQ role.
+Call our specialist consultants today on 03300 245 606 for a confidential conversation about your career.